-Pelosi says Democrats will draft articles of impeachment against Trump
+Pelosi says Democrats to pursue articles of impeachment against Trump

 The House may vote by year’s end on the formal impeachment charges, but Democrats, who control the chamber, say no decision has been made at this point on the specific charges.
 Those could include abuse of power, bribery, obstruction of Congress and obstruction of justice.

-Judiciary panel Democrats on Wednesday said they may look beyond Trump’s relations with Ukraine to include Trump’s earlier alleged efforts to impede former U.S. Special Counsel Robert Mueller’s investigation into his 2016 campaign’s relations with Russia, but they stopped short of saying that could trigger a separate charge.
+Judiciary Committee Democrats on Wednesday said they may look beyond Trump’s relations with Ukraine to include Trump’s earlier efforts to impede former Special Counsel Robert Mueller’s investigation that documented Russian interference in the 2016 election and extensive contacts between Trump’s campaign and Moscow.
+They stopped short of saying that could trigger a separate charge.

 No president has ever been removed from office through impeachment, though Republican Richard Nixon resigned in 1974 after the House began the impeachment process in the Watergate corruption scandal.
 Two other presidents were impeached by the House but acquitted by the Senate.